-The Government is acting to support people and the economy with a $12.1 billion package, which includes:
+The Government is acting to support people with an economic package, which includes:

 - leave and self-isolation support